Up to 60% off sofas & mattresses — limited‑time deals.

 How we tested it

-We assembled the sofa from shipped boxes, timed the build, and repeated a quick tighten-check after a week (Assembly).
-We tracked how the Gunnared cover felt during warm evenings and under a throw blanket (Cooling).
-Comfort and posture were logged during laptop sessions and long TV binges, while we monitored cushion rebound and frame steadiness week over week (Comfort, Durability).
-We tested how the three-seat footprint handled traffic patterns and hosting, then ran a stain-and-wash routine on the removable cover (Layout Practicality, Cleaning).
-Finally, we judged Value by weighing performance and upkeep against the $1,249 price.
+In our hands-on testing, we assembled the sofa from shipped boxes, timed the setup, and did a quick re-tighten after a week.
+We tracked how the Gunnared cover felt on warmer evenings and under a throw blanket, then logged comfort and posture during laptop work and long TV sessions.
+We also watched cushion rebound and frame stability over time, tested how the three-seat footprint worked in everyday traffic, and ran a stain-and-wash routine on the removable cover.
+Value was judged against performance, upkeep, and the $1,249 price listed for the Gunnared beige sofa.

 Our testing experience